 - Net Premium Income and Change in Unearned Premium Reserves and Reserve for Rate Credits - Revenues consist of net premium income that is recognized in the period in which enrollees are entitled to receive health care services.
-Net premium income is shown net of reinsurance premiums paid and reinsurance premiums incurred but not paid in the statutory basis statements of operations.
-The corresponding change in unearned premium from year to year is reflected as a change in unearned premium reserves and reserve for rate credits in the statutory basis statements of operations.
-Under GAAP, the change in unearned premium from year to year is reported through premium income.
+Net premium income is shown net of reinsurance premiums paid and reinsurance premiums incurred but not paid in the financial statements.
+The corresponding change in unearned premium from year to year is reflected as a change in unearned premium reserves and reserve for rate credits in the financial statements.

-Comprehensive commercial health plans with medical loss ratios on fully insured products, as calculated under the definitions in the ACA and implementing regulations, that fall below certain targets are required to rebate ratable portions of premiums annually.
-The Company classifies its estimated rebates as change in unearned premium reserves and reserve for rate credits in the statutory basis statements of operations.

-Pursuant to Section 1343 of the ACA, the Company records premium adjustments for changes to the commercial risk adjustment balances which are reflected in net premium income in the statutory basis statements of operations (see Note 24).
+Comprehensive commercial health plans with MLRs on fully insured products, as calculated under the definitions in the ACA and implementing regulations, that fall below certain targets are required to rebate ratable portions of premiums annually.
+The Company classifies changes to the estimated rebates and retrospective premium adjustments as change in unearned premium reserves and reserve for rate credits in the financial statements (see Note 24).
+In addition, pursuant to Section 1343 of the ACA, the Company records premium adjustments for changes to the commercial risk corridor and commercial risk adjustment balances which are reflected in change in unearned premium reserves and reserve for rate credits and net premium income, respectively, in the financial statements (see Note 24).

-Net premium income includes run-out premium under the Medicare Program which includes CMS premium and member premium.
+Net premium income includes run-out premium under the Medicare program which includes CMS premium and member premium.
 It also includes CMS low-income premium subsidy for the Company's insurance risk coverage.
 Net premium income is recognized ratably over the period in which eligible individuals are entitled to receive health care services and prescription drug benefits.